Educational content. GDP data verified April 2026 from BEA / IMF / World Bank. Data revised frequently; always check primary sources for live figures.

 France's nuclear-heavy electricity mix (around 65 percent of generation) has historically provided some of the cheapest and lowest-carbon power in Europe.
 EDF's fleet of 56 reactors is undergoing a multi-billion-euro life-extension programme and six new EPR2 reactors have been ordered.
 This energy advantage partially insulated France from the 2022 European gas-price shock.

-Real GDP growth has averaged around 1 percent since 2010 with the IMF projecting +1.0 percent again for 2026.
+Real GDP growth has averaged around 1 percent since 2010 with the IMF projecting +0.9 percent for 2026.
 Persistent fiscal deficits (5 to 6 percent of GDP) and high government debt (around 115 percent of GDP) constrain stimulus options.
 Unemployment has fallen below 7 percent for the first time in over a decade, helped by labour market reforms.

 Sector Composition